Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 You should mute the drum kit’s stock reverb because you’re probably going to use a room reverb for your mix.

-You want to put your drums through the same reverbs as the rest of your mix so they’ll sound like they’re in the same room as everything else.
+You want to put your kit through the same reverbs as the rest of your mix so they’ll sound like they’re in the same room as everything else.

 Once you’ve dialed in the volume, tone, and reverb of your kit, there are a couple last mixing tools worth trying.